kuzzleio/koncorde/README.md

 * an arbitrary number of filters can be registered and indexed
 * whenever data are submitted to this engine, it returns the list of registered filters matching them

-In other words, this is the reverse of a search engine, where data are indexed, and filters are used to retrieved the matching data.
+In other words, this is the reverse of a search engine, where data are indexed, and filters are used to retrieve the matching data.

 **Example:**